Skip to content

 Filardi completed 4-of-18 passes in his starting debut — a 27-10 loss to UNC.
 When asked the following Monday about what Filardi does well as a quarterback, Brown declined to specify.
 For Filardi, a Long Island lacrosse kid at heart, it’s more than likely he envisioned himself taking the field at Notre Dame’s historic Arlotta Family Lacrosse Stadium.
 But not this.

-One pass later, Filardi was caught in a chasedown with a defender returning his first throw of the day back for a touchdown — a desperate sprint that led to nothing, much like this final stretch of Syracuse’s 2025 season.
+One pass in, Filardi was caught in a chasedown with a defender returning his first throw of the day back for a touchdown — a desperate sprint that led to nothing, much like this final stretch of Syracuse’s 2025 season.

 banned-books-01